-Title Credit Who May Take Description Prerequisites Precalculus Full Year All Students Trigonometry, elementary analysis, and discrete mathematics, with technology-reinforced emphasis on functions; prepares students for college-entrance exams, Calculus, and college mathematics.
-B- or better in Algebra II, or C- or better in Plane Trigonometry, or 70% or better on incoming Freshman Algebra I and Geometry and Algebra II Proficiency Exams, plus Dept. recommendation Precalculus Honors Full Year All Students Accelerated and deeper conceptual study of Precalculus, with emphasis on applications, derivation, and proof; preparation for Calculus AP.
-Appeal with A in course, plus A on Mid-year Exam in Algebra II, or B- or better in Algebra II Honors, plus Dept. Honors Criteria Calculus Full Year Sophomores, Juniors, Seniors Topics from differential and integral calculus, with technology-reinforced emphasis on functional analysis; prepares students for entry-level calculus in college.
+Title Credit Who May Take Description Prerequisites Plane Trigonometry Full Year Juniors, Seniors Introduction to the basic concepts of trigonometry, with emphasis on applications; designed for students who have not completed Precalculus and intend to pursue a non-technical field in college.
+Algebra II, or Dept. recommendation Finite Mathematics (Mathematics of Finance) Full Year Juniors, Seniors Review and extension of Algebra topics, including exponential and logarithmic functions, focusing on the mathematics of finance, with an emphasis on applications and technology to prepare students for introductory college mathematics; designed as a follow-on course for students who have completed Plane Trigonometry or as an elective for other students.
+Algebra II, or Dept. recommendation (May not be substituted for Precalculus or Plane Trigonometry as first post- Algebra II course but may be taken concurrently.)
+Precalculus Full Year All Students Trigonometry, elementary analysis, and discrete mathematics, with technology-reinforced emphasis on functions; prepares students for college-entrance exams, Calculus, and college mathematics.
+B- or better in Algebra II, or B- or better in Plane Trigonometry, plus Dept. recommendation Precalculus Honors Full Year All Students Accelerated and deeper conceptual study of Precalculus, with emphasis on applications, derivation, and proof; preparation for Calculus AP.
+Appeal with A- or better in Algebra II, plus A- or better on Mid-year Exam, or B- or better in Algebra II Honors, plus Dept. Honors Criteria Calculus Full Year Sophomores, Juniors, Seniors Topics from differential and integral calculus, with technology-reinforced emphasis on functional analysis; prepares students for entry-level calculus in college.
 B- or better in Precalculus, plus Dept. recommendation AB Calculus AP Full Year Sophomores, Juniors, Seniors Comparable to college-level, first-semester course in differential and integral calculus with applications; prepares students for the Advanced Placement Calculus AB exam.
-B- or better in Precalculus Honors or in Calculus, plus Dept. Honors Criteria BC Calculus AP Full Year Sophomores, Juniors, Seniors Comparable to college-level, first-AND second-semester courses in differential and integral calculus with applications; prepares students for the Advanced Placement Calculus BC exam.
-A- or better in Precalculus Honors or in AB Calculus AP, plus Dept. Honors Criteria Statistics AP Full Year Sophomores, Juniors, Seniors Introductory college-level course in statistics, with emphasis on experimental design, collecting data, addressing assumptions, selecting appropriate statistical tests, explaining conclusions drawn, and using technology; course requires use of writing and critical-thinking skills; prepares students for the Advanced Placement Statistics exam.
-B- or better in Algebra II or Precalculus, or B- or better in Plane Trigonometry, plus Dept. recommendation May not be substituted for Precalculus or Plane Trigonometry as first post- Algebra II course but may be taken concurrently
+A- or better in Precalculus, or B- or better in Precalculus Honors, or Calculus, plus Dept. Honors Criteria